mousrij/devops-bootcamp-16-prometheus/Notes.md

 <summary>Video: 3 - Data Visualization with Prometheus UI</summary>
 <br />

-With monitoring we want to notice when something unexpected happens, i.e. we want to observe anomalies (CPU spikes, insufficient storage, high load, unauthorized requests, etc.).
+With monitoring we want to notice when something unexpected happens, i.e. we <u>want to observe anomalies</u> (CPU spikes, insufficient storage, high load, unauthorized requests, etc.).
 And then we want to react accordingly.
 Visualizing the monitored data can help a lot in these tasks.

 ### Prometheus UI
 After having deployed the Prometheus monitoring stack, you can setup port forwarding for the service `service/monitoring-kube-prometheus-prometheus`: